 The Bottom Line

 Managing psychosocial hazards forms a core part of your duty of care as a PCBU.
 The law demands you identify hazards, assess risks, put controls in place, and review whether they work.
-Regulators enforce these requirements actively.
+Organisations that genuinely look after psychological health create workplaces where people want to work, where they do their best work, and where they stick around.

 For detailed guidance, look at the Model Code of Practice: Managing Psychosocial Hazards at Work and guidance materials from your state or territory WHS regulator.